anitwek/alternatives-to-us/README.md

 ## 📌 Why This List Matters

 **Big Tech monopolies track, monetize, spy on us and control our digital lives**.
 Now, it's more important than ever to **seek independent alternatives** that respect user rights.
 This list aims to:

-✔ **Promote data privacy.**
+✔️ **Promote data privacy.**
-*While not every service on this list is completely free from international surveillance networks (**Five Eyes, Nine Eyes, 14 Eyes, PRISM, FISA, etc.**), we still want to:
+*While not every service on this list is entirely free from international surveillance networks (**Five Eyes, Nine Eyes, 14 Eyes, PRISM, FISA, etc.**), our mission is to promote alternatives that reduce dependency on them and enhance user privacy.
+Over time, we aim to refine this list, keeping only the safest and most secure services.*

-✔ **Reduce reliance on US Big Tech & surveillance-heavy platforms.**
+✔️ **Reduce reliance on U.S. Big Tech & surveillance-heavy platforms.**
-✔ **Promote services that respect user privacy better than their mainstream counterparts.**
+✔️ **Promote services that respect user privacy better than their mainstream counterparts.**
-✔ **Encourage transparency by allowing the community to vet and flag questionable alternatives.**
+✔️ **Encourage transparency by allowing the community to vet and flag questionable alternatives.**
- ✔ **Encourage global accessibility** by promoting platforms available to users worldwide without geopolitical restrictions.
+✔️ **Encourage global accessibility by promoting platforms available to users worldwide without geopolitical restrictions.**
-✔ **Break free from corporate monopolies** that push anti-competitive policies and exploit user data.
+✔️ **Break free from corporate monopolies that push anti-competitive policies and exploit user data.**

 ---
 ## 📌 Contributing & Vetting